aat440hz/chatGPT-Voice-Assistant/README.md

 ## Usage

-*You will need an OpenAI API key which needs to be included in the code for this to work!*
+*You will need an OpenAI API key, which needs to be included in the code for this to work!*
 Execute `python3 chatgpt_voice_assistant.py` from your terminal to start the assistant.
 Ensure your microphone is properly configured and working.
 Speak "Meatball" to activate the assistant and begin interaction.

 ## Contribution